Who Is Larry Page?

 In 2006, Google purchased the most popular website for user-submitted streaming videos, YouTube, for $1.65 billion in stock.

 In September 2013, Page was ranked No. 13 on the Forbes 400 list of the richest people in America.
 That October, he was ranked No. 17 on Forbes' 2013 "Most Powerful People" list.
-As Google's CEO, Page shared responsibility for the company's day-to-day operations with Brin, who served as director of special projects for Google, and Eric Schmidt, the company's executive chairman.
+As Google's CEO, Page shared responsibility for the company's operations with Brin, who served as director of special projects for Google, and Eric Schmidt, the company's executive chairman.

 Autonomous Air Taxi